jupyter/help/CONTRIBUTING.md

 ### DevOps

-JupyterHub and Binder have many issues related to devops.
+JupyterHub, repo2docker, and Binder have many issues related to devops.
 See links above.

 ### Web Development